The switch statement lets you choose which code block to execute from among many options.

 is the value to be evaluated, and each case is a possible matching value.
 The default case is executed when no case value matches the expression.
 The break statement is used to exit the switch block.

 Despite its advantage of making the code appear more straightforward than an if-else if statement, the switch statement in C# has certain limitations regarding the data types it can work with.
-Specifically, the switch statement is only able to handle the following types of data:

 - Primitive data types, such as bool, char, and integral types